turingschool/front-end-curriculum/lessons/module-2/git-forking-vs-cloning.md

 * **Cloning:** a remote repository will make a local copy on your machine with a single remote (`origin`).
 Your local copy will now have access to all the commits and branches that exist on the remote repository.
 You can push and pull to that remote only if you are an approved collaborator on that remote.
 * **Forking:** a remote repository creates another remote repository, but not a local one.
-It does **not** automatically give you access to all the branches that exist on the original remote repository.
 You must clone down your fork in order to push your changes.

 ![forking-vs-cloning](/assets/images/lessons/git/forking-vs-cloning.png)